Find Affordable College Courses

 Valley View, OH

 Ohio Media School-Valley View landed the #7 spot in the 2023 rankings for the best communication and journalism programs.
-Located in the suburb of Valley View, Ohio Media School-Valley View is a private for-profit college with a fairly small student population.
+Located in the suburb of Valley View, Ohio Media School-Valley View is a private for-profit school with a small student population.

 On average, communication and journalism graduates from Ohio Media School-Valley View take out $11,892 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $118, assuming that the borrower is on a 10-year repayment plan.